Where Do The Wires Go On A Starter Solenoid?

 Armature

-The armature, also called motor in a layman language, is the central component of the starter.
-It is a cylindrical core made of iron or steel that is surrounded by copper wire coils.
-When electricity from the battery flows through the armature, it creates a magnetic field that interacts with the field created by the permanent magnets in the starter.
-This interaction causes the armature to rotate.
+The armature, or motor to everyday folks, sits at the heart of the starter.
+It’s a cylindrical iron or steel core surrounded by copper wire coils.
+When current from the battery goes through the armature, it makes a magnetic field that interacts with the field from the permanent magnets in the starter.
+This interaction makes the armature spin.

 Commutator

-The commutator is a component found on the armature.
-It is made up of a series of copper segments that are separated by insulation.
-The commutator’s primary function is to ensure that the current flowing through the armature’s coils always flows in the same direction.
-This is essential for ensuring that the armature rotates smoothly and efficiently.
+The commutator is a part on the armature.
+It’s made of copper segments separated by insulation.
+The commutator’s main job is to keep the current flowing through the armature coils always moving one way.
+This is key to the armature spinning smoothly and efficiently.

 Brushes

-The brushes are small carbon blocks that are mounted on the starter’s housing.
-They are in contact with the commutator and are responsible for transferring electrical current to the armature’s coils.
-The brushes need to be replaced periodically since they wear down over time due to the friction caused by their contact with the commutator.
+The brushes are small carbon blocks mounted on the starter housing.
+They touch the commutator to transfer current to the armature coils.
+The brushes need replacing periodically since they wear down over time from rubbing the commutator.

 Solenoid

-The solenoid is an electromagnetic switch that is responsible for engaging the starter’s gear with the flywheel.
-When the ignition switch is turned on, it sends an electrical signal to the solenoid, which then pulls in a plunger.
-The plunger engages the starter gear with the flywheel, and the starter motor begins to turn.
+The solenoid is an electromagnetic switch that engages the starter gear with the flywheel.
+When the ignition switch turns on, it sends power to the solenoid, which pulls in a plunger.
+The plunger meshes the starter gear with the flywheel, and the starter motor starts turning.

 Pinion Gear

-The starter drive is a small gear that’s located on the starter motor.
-It’s responsible for engaging with the engine’s flywheel and turning it over.
-If your starter drive is damaged or worn out, you may have trouble starting your car.
+The starter drive is a small gear on the starter motor.
+It fits together with the engine’s flywheel and cranks it over.
+If your starter drive is damaged or worn out, you’ll probably have trouble starting your car.

 What Are Terminals On The Starter?